-Title:

-Decision ( Voting is restricted to DU faculty)
+Name:

+Date:

-Pass with no revisions means that only grammatical, labeling or numbering changes are required.
-Only a limited number of sentence additions or deletions should be necessary.
+Ity) nly grammatical, labeling or numbering changes are ce additions or deletions should be necessary.

-Pass with minor revisions means that the candidate will be required to reorganize portions of the manuscript and change some of the content.
+nat the candidate will be required to reorganize portions of the nt.

-Pass with major revisions means that a complete section or sections must be rewritten, additional tables are required and interpreted, or the general format must be changed.
-Responsibility for seeing that needed revisions are made rests with the chair, but committee members also may require their approval before final submission.
+nat a complete section or sections must be rewritten, ted, or the general format must be changed.
+Responsibility rests with the chair, but committee members also may ion.

-Fail indicates that the content is not of acceptable quality or that the candidate cannot defend the research.
-In most cases, failing the defense results in the rejection of the student's DiP and a new or related study usually will need to be undertaken.
+t of acceptable quality or that the candidate cannot the defense results in the rejection of the student's need to be undertaken.

-Signatures (Voting is restricted to DU faculty)
+ulty)

-Faculty Chair (ELPS) Approve
+Approve

 Do Not Approve

-Committee Member (ELPS) Approve
+Approve

 Do Not Approve

-Committee Member Approve
+Approve

-Committee Member

-Committee Member